stevenfollis/dcus-2018-hol/README.md

 ![](./images/pwd_screen.png)

-This workshop is only available to people in a pre-arranged workshop.
-That may happen through a [Docker Meetup](https://events.docker.com/chapters/), a conference workshop that is being led by someone who has made these arrangements, or special arrangements between Docker and your company.
-The workshop leader will provide you with the URL to a workshop environment that includes [Docker Enterprise Edition](https://www.docker.com/enterprise-edition).
+This workshop is only available to people doing a [Hands-on-Lab at DockerCon 2018](https://2018.dockercon.com/hands-on-labs/).
 The environment will be based on [Play with Docker](https://labs.play-with-docker.com/).

-If none of these apply to you, contact your local [Docker Meetup Chapter](https://events.docker.com/chapters/) and ask if there are any scheduled workshops.
-In the meantime, you may be interested in the labs available through the [Play with Docker Classroom](training.play-with-docker.com).
+If that doesn't apply to you, you may be interested in the labs available through the [Play with Docker Classroom](training.play-with-docker.com) or the [Play with Kubernetes Classroom](https://training.play-with-kubernetes.com/).

 There are three main components to the Play With Docker (PWD) interface.

-> **Important Note: beta** Please note, as of now this is a beta Docker EE 2.0 environment.
-Docker EE 2.0 shows off the new Kubernetes functionality which is described below.

 ### 1. Console Access
 Play with Docker provides access to the 4 Docker EE hosts in your Cluster.
 These machines are:

 * A Linux-based Docker EE 18.01 Manager node
 * Three Linux-based Docker EE 18.01 Worker nodes
-* A Windows Server 2016-based Docker EE 17.06 Worker Node
+* A Windows Server 2016-based Docker EE 17.06 Worker Node (if doing a windows oriented lab)

-> In some cases, your workshop organizer will have requested a Linux only environment.
-In that case, just skip the Windows sections of the workshop.

 By clicking a name on the left, the console window will be connected to that node.